 How it’s done:

-- Measure the thickness of brake rotors.
+- Measure the thickness of brake discs.

-- Remove and replace rotors and pads.
+- Remove and replace discs and pads.

 - Perform a brake safety inspection.

-- Perform test drive.
+- Perform test drives.

 - Vibration or pulsation when applying brakes.

-- Blue discoloration of rotor surface.
+- Blue discolouration of rotor surface.

-- Grooves or hot spots in rotors.
+- Grooves or hot spots in the discs.

 How important is this service?

-All services associated with proper function of your brakes are important.
+All services associated with the proper function of your brakes are important.
 In addition to safety issues, ignoring small repairs can quickly lead to more serious (and more expensive) problems.